 Pinter Six is an evening of social satire that chimes with our times, pairing the cutting Party Time with Pinter’s final play Celebration, both directed by Jamie Lloyd.

-A scathing and bitterly amusing attack on the increasingly powerful and narcissistic super-rich, set against the backdrop of terrifying state oppression, the highly pertinent Party Time will chime with modern audiences.
+A scathing and bitterly amusing attack on the increasingly powerful and narcissistic super-rich, set against the backdrop of terrifying state oppression, Party Time will chime with modern audiences.

-John Simm (Doctor Who, Collateral), Gary Kemp and Ron Cook (Girl From The North Country) are reunited with Jamie Lloyd having appeared in his critically-acclaimed production of Pinter’s The Homecoming at Trafalgar Studios.
-They will appear alongside BAFTA nominee Phil Davis (Vera Drake, RSC’s A Christmas Carol), Celia Imrie, Tracy-Ann Oberman (EastEnders), Abraham Popoola (Pity), Katherine Kingsley (Dusty; Dirty Rotten Scoundrels) and Eleanor Matsuura (upcoming star of The Walking Dead).
+John Simm (Doctor Who, Collateral), Gary Kemp (Assassin) and Ron Cook (Girl From The North Country) are reunited with Jamie Lloyd having appeared in his critically-acclaimed production of Pinter’s The Homecoming at Trafalgar Studios.
+They will appear alongside BAFTA nominee Phil Davis (Vera Drake, RSC’s A Christmas Carol), Celia Imrie (Acorn Antiques), Tracy-Ann Oberman (EastEnders), Abraham Popoola (Pity), Katherine Kingsley (Dusty; Dirty Rotten Scoundrels) and Eleanor Matsuura (upcoming star of The Walking Dead).

 Pinter At The Pinter is a unique event featuring all twenty short plays written by the greatest British playwright of the 20th Century.
 They have never been performed together in a season of this kind.
-The twenty plays will be presented in repertoire by a company of world-class creatives, many of whom were Harold Pinter’s friends and collaborators.
+The twenty plays are being presented in repertoire by a company of world-class creatives, many of whom were Harold Pinter’s friends and collaborators.